Afrokk/Airport-Simulator/README.md

 * Adding/Removing planes to/from the landing queue.
 * Queueing the next step for a flight, e.g. take-off or landing.
 * Printing all the data in the queues.
-* Outputting all the data in the queues in a file.
+* Outputting all the data in the queues to a file.

 ## Built With